FrankensteinVariorum/fv-collation/collateXPrep/Readme_SGA_CollationPrep.md

 We then slowly reviewed the encoding, concentrating on the strings of text surrounding the `<line>` elements.
 When whole words are broken around the `<line>....</line>` structure, we applied `<w>` elements to flag these and help us unify them as whole words in the collation process.

-We add word boundary markup using self-closing marker elements, thus: `<w ana="start"/>...<w ana="end"/></line><line>...</w>` Note that by policy, **we remove hyphens that only mark work breakage** because these are not semantically relevant to our collation of variants.
+We add word boundary markup using self-closing marker elements, thus: `<w ana="start"/>...<w ana="end"/></line><line>...</w>` Note that by policy, **we remove hyphens only when they denote word breakage** because these are not semantically relevant to our collation of variants.

 For example, the original might be entered thus:
 ```